dwara-rajesh/12_Mics_Drone_Data/README.md

 * **`tellocontroller.py`**
   Used to command the drone along predefined paths (e.g., `move_forward(x)`, `rotate_counter_clockwise(90)`).

-All scripts are launched simultaneously using a **ROS2 launch file package**.
+All scripts are launched simultaneously using a **ROS2 launch file - 12mic_launch.py**.

 ---